grafana/agent/docs/sources/flow/reference/components/pyroscope.ebpf.md

 If a corresponding container ID is found, the stack traces are aggregated per target based on the container ID.
 If a container ID is not found, the stack trace is associated with a `default_target`.

-Any stack traces not associated with a listed target are disregarded.
+Any stack traces not associated with a listed target are ignored.

 ### Service name